Toyota Noah: First generation (R60; 2001)

-The first-generation Noah and Voxy were released in November 2001.
+The first-generation Noah and Voxy were released in 16 November 2001.
 Newly developed based on the Ipsum platform, it is the first time the Noah nameplate adopted a front-wheel drive layout.
 The model is equipped with the H∞ TEMS suspension.
+Early Noah model includes: X, S, L, and G Edition were available in X and S grades.
+While the early Voxy model includes: X, Z, V, and G edition were available in X, and Z grades.

+In July 2002, Toyota introduced the Voxy: the Z "Kirameki" features chrome plating on the front grille.
+At the same time, the Noah added a new grade: the X Navi Special Edition.

+The Welcab variant was added in December 2003.

-The facelift model was released in August 2004.
-Normally a seven-seater, a five-seater version with flexible rear seating called Noah YY (or Voxy Trans-X) was added at the same time.
+The facelifted model was released in August 2004.
+Normally a seven-seater, five-seater versions with flexible rear seating called the Noah YY and Voxy Trans-X was added at the same time.
 The first generation was discontinued in June 2007.